THE pandemic has changed life for all of us. The lethal virus has caused many of us to lose our loved ones.

 It’s been a challenging year since coronavirus first entered our headlines and homes, but there is light at the end of the tunnel with the roll-out of new vaccines.

 However, we must all work together to ensure that we come through this pandemic.
-It is certainly difficult for anyone not to feel a sense of fear, anxiety and helplessness during the coronavirus pandemic.
+It is certainly difficult for anyone not to feel a sense of fear, anxiety, and helplessness during the coronavirus pandemic.

+Qari Asim is Senior Imam at Makkah Mosque, Leeds, and chair of the Mosques and Imams National Advisory Board.
+This was him conducting Friday prayers online last year.
 We are being tested in our priorities and our ability to cope in a time of confusion and despair.
 As a faith leader, I have been utterly humbled to see how communities have pulled together in a way that rarely makes the headlines during times of heightened fear and uncertainty.
 However, unfortunately, it has become apparent that some communities are wary of the vaccine.
 Being vaccinated is not going to result in anyone being ‘tagged’.

 Our focus should be on protecting and saving lives rather than dividing amongst ourselves.
 At the Mosques and Imams National Advisory Board, of which I am chair, we have worked tirelessly throughout the pandemic to ensure people feel safe and comforted, and that BAME and Muslim communities are reassured that they are a priority in the national agenda.

 Most recently with the vaccine becoming increasingly spoken about, we are hosting a variety of webinars to highlight the critical nature of this vaccine and partnering with Muslim doctors from across the country for their expert opinion.